We’re All Volunteer Based

 We Care and It Shows

-We are one of the few rescues that cover the fees for spay and neutering.
+We spay and neuter all dogs over 6 months.
 We serve as a support group to our adopters and all dog owners by providing ongoing education and resources for the well-being of their dogs, including the importance of proactive spay/neuter policies, positive reinforcement training, and good nutrition.
 We welcome you to explore our website, view our Adoptable Dogs, and all that we have to offer, then please join us in our continuing efforts to give them a second chance at life.

 Where does K-9 get their dogs?